-And the second ingredient in the cream is no slouch either nutritionally, but the color comes solely from the pitaya.
+And the second ingredient in the pink cookie cream is no slouch either nutritionally, but the color comes solely from the pitaya.
 I don’t think that pink can be found anywhere else on earth, do you?

 I think it actually brightens my mood to just look at a recipe made with pink pitaya.

-How to Make These Vegan Sugar Cookies
+How to Make These Pink Cookies

-This sugar cookie recipe is easy, few ingredients and is vegan.
+This pink cookie recipe is easy, few ingredients and is vegan.
 It is not the healthiest recipe of course since I use sugar.
 But it is dairy-free and whole organic foods are used.
 We all need a cookie some days, right?

 This cookie recipe can really stand on it’s own, but I took it up a notch by sandwiching a magical cream between two cookies.
 That cream is the prettiest pink and full of nutrition.